 This Instant Pot Pulled Lamb Leg is the perfect easy lamb recipe.
 Prep is fast and simple and you'll get flavor packed melt-in-the-mouth meat every single time.
-Instructions for how to make pulled lamb leg in the slow cooker and oven are also included in the post.
+While this is optimized for the Instant Pot to save time, I've also included tried-and-tested instructions for your slow cooker and oven below.

 Jump to:

-- Why You'll Love This Pulled Lamb Leg
+- Why You Will Love This Pulled Lamb Leg

 - How to Make Pulled Lamb Leg - Step-By-Step